-(a) analytics providers such as Google based outside the EU; and
+(a) analytics providers such as Google which may be based outside the EU; and

-(b) advertising networks such as Google Adwords based outside the EU;
+(b) advertising networks such as Google Adwords which may be based outside the EU;

-- Contact, Financial and Transaction Data from providers of technical, payment and delivery services based outside the EU.
+- Contact, Financial and Transaction Data from providers of technical, payment and delivery services which may be based outside the EU.

 - Financial status and information regarding companies from providers such as Experian and Creditsafe.

 - Identity and Contact Data from data brokers or aggregators based inside the EU.

 - Identity and Contact Data from publicly available sources such as Companies House and the Electoral Register based inside the EU.

 We will only use your personal data when the law allows us to and in compliance with this policy.
 Usually we will only collect and use your data where we need to perform the contract we are about to enter into or have entered into with you, or where it is necessary for our legitimate interests where your interests and fundamental rights do not override those interests.
 In some limited cases we may need to collect and use your data to comply with a legal obligation that we are subject to.